ssharpe42/query_completion/README.md

 * trainer.py - script for training a new langauge model
 * dynamic.py - script for evaluating trained model on new users

+New files for ReferIt:
+* build_referit_data.py - preprocess referit queries to feed to LSTM
+* build_coco_data.py - preprocess mscoco queries to feed to LSTM